REGIONAL ACCENT REDUCTION: for American South & Texas

 $17.95

-This program in David Alan Stern’s Regional Accent Reduction series teaches the non-Regional American pattern to those with American Southern and Texas Accents.
+This program in David Alan Stern’s REGIONAL ACCENT REDUCTION series teaches the General American pattern to those with SOUTHERN and TEXAS Accents.

 Description